sarja830/LC400_TopicWIse/NOTES/DBMS.md

 ## ACID Properties:

-A **transaction** is a single logical unit of work that accesses and possibly modifies the contents of a database
+**transaction** is a single logical unit of work that accesses and possibly modifies the contents of a database

 (in depth expalantion in notes)
 Atomicity: All or none (taa actions in a transaction should happen or non should happen)